The Marketing Cloud Implementation Checklist: A Step-by-Step Guide

 • Make sure your sendable data extension only has 1 email address field.
 That way, you reduce the risk of sending duplicate emails to the same contact.

-Step 8) Using SQL Queries
+Step 8: Using SQL queries

 An SQL query is used to retrieve information for reporting and audience segmentation purposes.
 This programming language is an effective way to work with relational databases.